Effective Oct 1, 2005

 Aeronautical Services - means any service which involves, makes possible or is required for the operation of aircraft, or which contributes to or is required for the safety of aircraft operations commonly conducted on the airport by a person who has a lease or agreement from the airport owner to provide such services.

-Aircraft Lease - also referred to a as aircraft lease-back, means a long-term written agreement established on a minimum basis of six (6) months wherein the lessee shall have full control over the scheduling and use of aircraft and the aircraft is insured as required by these Minimum Standards for the use of the aircraft by Lessee.
+Aircraft Lease - also referred to as an aircraft lease-back, means a long-term written agreement established on a minimum basis of six (6) months wherein the lessee shall have full control over the scheduling and use of aircraft and the aircraft is insured as required by these Minimum Standards for the use of the aircraft by Lessee.

 Airport - means the Kalispell City Airport, and all of the property, buildings, facilities and improvements within the exterior boundaries of such airport as it now exists on the Airport Layout Plan, Exhibit A, or as it may hereinafter be extended, enlarged or modified.